 Once you take your cryptocurrency off a trading platform and into your own control, you are the sole person responsible for it.
 If you lose your private keys, the coins are gone for good.
 If your coins are stolen, there’s no way to track them down and generally no recourse for recovering them.

-If the company that holds your coins has something happen to them, there is no guarantee that you will be able to get your money back.
+By contrast, fiat currency users have plenty of protections, although none are totally foolproof.
 Banks have insurance that can protect your funds in case they fail.
 Stock markets have regulations that prevent a number of shady dealings from going on, and brokerages carry insurance in case they fail as well.
+Fiat currency processors and credit card networks such as Visa, Mastercard, and PayPal resolve buyer-seller disputes through chargeback policies that are specifically designed to prevent seller fraud.

 Blockchain technology is relatively new and hard to understand.
 As a result, it is often marketed as a modern-day snake oil that can cure all ills.
 Some fraudsters have argued that their new technology based on the blockchain will replace credit cards or reshape an industry, only for them to disappear with investors’ money.